AI workloads on Azure

 Familiarize yourself with the broad categories of models

-Use cases: Generative AI can produce articles, stories, art, generate synthetic data to balance datasets, and make chatbots more human-like.
+Use cases: Generative AI can produce articles, stories, and art.
+It can also generate synthetic data to balance datasets and make chatbots more humanlike.

-• Discriminative AI uses explicit programming to perform specific tasks based on rules and algorithms.
-It can be divided into:
+• Discriminative AI: Uses explicit programming to perform specific tasks based on rules and algorithms.
+It's divided into:

-• Model-based.
-Predictive systems that find patterns, based on training performed from prior observations, to make predictions but can't create new content or adapt on their own.
+• Model-based: Predictive systems find patterns based on training performed from prior observations to make predictions but can't create new content or adapt on their own.

-• Non-model-based.
-Autonomous agents that follow predefined rules to interact with systems, like video game characters.
+• Non-model-based: Autonomous agents follow predefined rules to interact with systems, like video game characters.

 Use case: Discriminative AI is used for predictive analytics, recommendation systems, and fraud detection.

-This series of articles covers different AI workloads, focusing on specific types like language models when needed.
+This series of articles covers different AI workloads and focuses on specific types like language models when needed.

 Important

-When choosing between generative and discriminative models, think about the task you need to accomplish.
-Generative models create new data, while discriminative models classify existing data based on features.
+When you choose between generative and discriminative models, think about the task you need to accomplish.
+Generative models create new data.
+Discriminative models classify existing data based on features.
 For classification or regression tasks, pick models that fit the job.
 For example, a language model that can classify might be more versatile than one that only classifies.

 Evaluate your build versus buy options

 If generic responses are acceptable, a prebuilt model or an AI service-based solution that uses opaque processing should be sufficient for your workload.
-But if you need data specific to your business or have compliance requirements, you'll need to create a custom model.
+But if you need data specific to your business or have compliance requirements, create a custom model.

-When choosing between a custom model, a prebuilt model, or a service, consider these factors:
+When you choose between a custom model, a prebuilt model, or a service, consider these factors:

-• Customization.
-Custom models are better for unique needs.
-Prebuilt models may lack flexibility.
+• Customization: Custom models are better for unique needs.
+Prebuilt models might lack flexibility.

-• Expertise.
-Custom models require a skilled team.
-Prebuilt models can be quicker to deploy and easier to use if expertise is limited.
+• Expertise: Custom models require a skilled team.
+Prebuilt models are often quicker to deploy and easier to use if expertise is limited.

 Important

 Creating and maintaining your own model requires a lot of resources, time, and expertise.
-It's important to research thoroughly before deciding.
+It's important to research thoroughly before you decide.
 Usually, choosing a prebuilt model or a managed service is a better option.

 What are the common challenges?

-• Compute costs.
-AI functions can be expensive due to high compute needs, and compute needs can vary as per your workload design.
+• Compute costs: AI functions can be expensive because of high compute needs, and compute needs can vary according to your workload design.
 Understand your requirements and choose the right service to manage costs.

-• Volume of data.
-Handling large data volumes in various formats comes with challenges of protecting sensitive information and efficient processing.
-Optimize storage, processing, and transfer costs should be an ongoing activity.
+• Volume of data: Handling large data volumes in various formats comes with challenges of protecting sensitive information and efficient processing.
+Optimizing storage, processing, and transfer costs should be an ongoing activity.

-• Model decay.
-Models can degrade over time, leading to inaccurate results.
-Testing AI systems is challenging due to their randomness.
+• Model decay: Models can degrade over time, which leads to inaccurate results.
+Testing AI systems is challenging because of their randomness.

-• Skill challenges.
-New AI workloads may need specialized roles and new operations processes that require extensive training.
+• Skill challenges: New AI workloads might need specialized roles and new operations processes that require extensive training.

-• Pace of AI innovation.
-Adopting the latest technologies can be tempting to stay at the cutting edge.
-Evaluate new technologies carefully to ensure they improve user experience and don't just add complexity for the sake of being up-to-date.
+• Pace of AI innovation: Adopting the latest technologies can be tempting to stay at the cutting edge.
+Evaluate new technologies carefully to ensure that they improve user experience and don't just add complexity for the sake of being up to date.

-• Ethical requirements.
-You need to clearly determine whether your use case is an ethical target for AI.
+• Ethical requirements: Clearly determine whether your use case is an ethical target for AI.
 Maintaining ethical standards is necessary throughout the planning and implementation phases to ensure that you're building a responsible system.

-Start with Design Methodology, which outlines the rationale and recurring themes across technical and operational areas.
-This systematic approach helps define requirements and design strategies.
-Revisit this methodology when facing uncertain choices to stay aligned with the workload's overall goals.
+Start with Design methodology, which outlines the rationale and recurring themes across technical and operational areas.
+This systematic approach helps to define requirements and design strategies.
+Revisit this methodology when you face uncertain choices to stay aligned with the workload's overall goals.
 It also provides a framework for collaborating with stakeholders to justify technical decisions and incorporate customer feedback for continuous improvement.

-Proceed to Design Principles to see how the design methodology aligns with the core Well-Architected Framework pillars, considering growth evolution.
+Proceed to Design principles to see how the design methodology aligns with the core Well-Architected Framework pillars.
+Consider growth evolution.
 Evaluate the underlying principles for all pillars collectively, including the tradeoffs.

 Focus on the design areas that have the biggest effect on your solution.
 Each area includes considerations and recommendations to guide you through the design decisions.